 4. Erica tetralix - Trichophorum caespitosum - Eriophorum vaginatum - Myrica gale - Carex echinata.

 In Scotland, heathland is used for hunting and as extensive sheep grazing, with 1.2 to 2.8 ha of grazing area calculated for one sheep.
 Due to grazing and the anthropogenic nitrogen input coming from the atmosphere today, the growth of the grasses is more promoted.
-But even in earlier times, there was a cycle in the heaths between a Calluna and an Avenella phase (◘ Fig. I-7).
+But even in earlier times, there was a cycle in the heathlands between a Calluna and an Avenella phase (◘ Fig. I-7).

 ◘ Fig. I-7 Possible cyclic change in dominance between Calluna and Avenella on Dutch heathland (modified after Kaagman & Fanta 1993).

-In the Lüneburg Heath (◘ Fig. I-8a), which is also of purely anthropogenic origin, arable farming was formerly practised on sandy podsol soils (◘ Fig. I-8b) with buckwheat (◘ Fig. I-9); in the process, the heath was ploughed off.
-The plaggenhieb prevented the reforestation.
+In the Lüneburg Heath (◘ Fig. I-8a), which is also of purely anthropogenic origin, arable farming was formerly practised on sandy podsol soils (◘ Fig. I-8b) often with buckwheat (◘ Fig. I-9); in the process, the heath was ploughed off for peat.
+This “plaggenhieb” prevented the reforestation.
 Today, after the heath is no longer used, it becomes wooded through the growth of birch and pine seeds, or it is systematically reforested.

 In the extremely maritime area, besides the heath, blanket bogs play a major role.
 The climate is very balanced; on Ireland, for example, the temperature in January is 3.5 to 3.7 °C, whereas in July it is 14 to 16 °C. Frost may occur, but snow is only from 3 to 10 days a year.
 Precipitation ranges from 350 to 1,000 mm per year and is very regular throughout the year.
 It also varies from year to year by no more than 25%.
 With the heavy cloud cover, the sunshine duration is only 31% of the maximum possible.
-Under these circumstances, the risk of bogging after forest destruction is very high.
+Under these circumstances, the risk of swamp formation (paludifikation) after forest destruction is very high.
 The forest releases more water than low herbaceous vegetation due to the transpiration of the tree layer.
-Therefore, after clear-cutting in the humid area, one can notice a rise in the water table, which favours the growth of sphagnum mosses.
+Therefore, after clear-cutting in the humid area, one can notice a rise in the water table, which favours the growth of Sphagnum mosses.
 In addition to Sphagnum species, Racomitrium lanuginosum plays a major role.
 In areas with more than 235 rainy days, the bogs can cover the entire area even in an undulating terrain.
 Such blanket bogs are found in W Ireland, Wales and Scotland, where the largest bog covers 2,500 km2.

-In areas farther away from the Atlantic coast, the heath is not a danger because all heath species have a low resistance to frost-dryness, although the leaves of Calluna are very small and have a thick cuticle; the crevices lie in a groove lined with hairs.
+In areas farther away from the Atlantic coast, the heath is not a danger because all heath species have a low resistance to frost-drought, although the leaves of Calluna are very small and have a thick cuticle; the stomata lie in a groove lined with hairs.
 Calluna is distinguished from the true xeromorphic leaves by the very loose structure of the mesophyll.
 Transpiration may be relatively brisk in summer when water supply is good, and in shady locations it equals that of wood sorrel (Oxalis acetosella) when calculated on fresh weight; it may be greatly reduced when water is scarce.
 But these characteristics are not sufficient to prevent water loss during prolonged frosts.
 Even in the mild winters of the Upper Rhine Valley, Calluna very often dries up without snow protection.
 Even in the north it is only found where there is a snow cover every year.

-◘ Fig. I-8 Landscape of the Lüneburg Heath in Lower Saxony (a) on the nutrient-poor sandy podsol soils (b) (Photos: Breckle).
+◘ Fig. I-8 Landscape of the Lüneburg Heath in Lower Saxony (a) on the nutrient-poor sandy podsol soils (b) (photos: Breckle).

 ◘ Fig. I-9 Buckwheat (Fagopyrum esculentum, Polygonaceae) was once one of the most important foods in Central Europe.
 Today, it has been largely replaced by wheat, but above all by potatoes (photo a: Breckle; b: http://bit.do/6nfR).